-- This manual is designed to assist learners with the basic skills needed to navigate the Internet. - This manual is designed to be an independent, self-guided handbook and can also be used as a course in a group setting. - Learners follow the book in the order it is written and complete each online activity before continuing to the next lesson. - Although using the mouse is discussed in this manual, instructors may want to ensure that learners have a good knowledge of clicking and double clicking the mouse while working on this course.
-Here is an extra practice site: https://edu.gcfglobal.org/en/mousetutorial/mousetutorial/1/ - Learners may need headphones for some of the exercises in this manual. - Learners should complete the checklist at the end of this guide.
+- This manual is designed to assist learners with the basic skills needed to navigate the Internet. - Follow the book in the order it is written and complete each online activity before continuing to the next lesson. - Although using the mouse is discussed in this manual, you may want to ensure that you have a good knowledge of clicking and double clicking the mouse while working on this course.
+Here is an extra practice site:

+https://edu.gcfglobal.org/en/mousetutorial/mousetutorial/1/